 Anyone can participate in Week Without Violence, in ways big or small.
 From planning and hosting an event or posting a campaign selfie, to contacting your legislators or engaging with us on social media, there are a number of ways to get involved with this campaign to end gender-based violence.
 Here are a few:

 Hold your own Week Without Violence event

-- Use the fact sheets and materials from the toolkit to hold a dialogue about gender-based violence in your community.
+- Use the fact sheets and materials from the toolkit to hold a virtual dialogue about gender-based violence in your community.
 Discuss how you can create better supports for survivors of violence.
 Create a plan of action.

 - Create space for survivors to share their experiences.
 This could be a creative event such as an open mic or it could be a more structured time of sharing.